— Workshops

 About the instructor

-Ph.D. chemist.
-14+ years testing consumer products.
-Ex-The Ordinary.
-I've developed and validated methods across pharma, cosmetics, environmental, and natural product labs, trained 200+ scientists, and published 17 peer-reviewed papers.
+Pawliszyn-trained Ph.D. analytical chemist.
+14 years across pharma, CRO, environmental, and natural-product labs.
+I've developed and validated LC-MS and HPLC methods, trained 200+ scientists, and published 18 peer-reviewed papers.
 I teach what actually happens at the bench.

 More about me